The Benefits of a Central AC Unit

 Line Sets

-If your central air conditioner has been running for more than 10 years, you must hire a professional to inspect the line sets.
-These are the copper tubes that connect the indoor evaporator coil with the outdoor compressor and condenser.
-The lines are a conduit for refrigerant and any cracks or rust can cause leaks that can lead to low cooling and costly costs for utility.
+If your central air conditioner is more than 10 years old, you should have a professional inspect the lines, the copper tubes that connect the indoor air conditioning evaporator coil to the outdoor compressor and condenser unit.
+The lines are a conduit for refrigerant and any cracks or rust can cause leaks, which can result in poor cooling and high utility bills.

 Air Filter

-Change your air filter frequently to ensure it is clean and enhance the efficiency of your air conditioning system.
-The frequency will vary based on the frequency at which the AC runs, the amount of furry family members, and the amount of dust you collect in your home.
-Generally, a standard air filter can last for around two months or two weeks during the cool season.
+Change your air filter frequently to ensure that it is clean and improve the performance of your air conditioning system.
+The frequency of changing your air filter is contingent on how often you run the AC and how many pets are living in your home, and how much dust is collected.
+A typical air filter lasts for about two weeks or a month during the cool season.

 Condensate Drain Line

-If the drain line for your condensation gets blocked by algae, mold, or bugs, the water collected on the evaporator coil won’t be able to be flushed away.
-This could lead to flooding of your basement, water damage to your home, and mold and mildew growth.
-In order to prevent this the float switch close to your indoor evaporator coil will shut off the system if it detects that the drain line is clogged.
+If the drain line for your condensation is blocked by mold, algae or bugs, the water collected on the evaporator coil will not be able to flush away.
+This can lead to flooding of your basement, water damage in your home, as well as mold and mildew growth.
+To avoid this the float switch near your indoor evaporator coil will shut off the system when it senses that the drain line is blocked.